-- completing the required Keystone Exams, and fulfilling each additional condition that results from the student's performance rating on the Keystone Exams, as detailed below.
+- Completing the required Keystone Exams, and fulfilling each additional condition that results from the student's performance rating on the Keystone Exams, as detailed below.
 Each student, at some point, must sit for all components of the state assessment.
 Individual scores for these assessments are returned shortly after exam is completed.
 For each of these assessments, there are four possible ratings: Advanced, Proficient, Basic and Below Basic.
 Each rating has an impact on the student in terms of what happens as a result of that level of achievement. - A student who achieves an Advanced or Proficient rating on the required elements of the Keystone Exams shall be eligible to graduate with no additional conditions, provided the 23 credit requirement has also been met. - A student who achieves a Basic or Below Basic rating on the required elements of the Keystone Exams will have to complete the Keystone retest in the content areas where scores of Basic or Below Basic were earned.
-Failure to achieve a Proficient or Advanced score will require a student to be enrolled in a Keystone remediation course.
+If a student does not achieve proficiency on all three Keystone Exams then an alternative pathway may need to be applied such as: Keystone Composite Pathway, Alternate Assessment Pathway, Evidence Based Pathway, or CTE Pathway.